 The site is underlain by a bedrock of chalk in the form of the Seaford Chalk formation.
 It is expected to permit high amounts of infiltration.
-Superficial deposits of Silt are also present at this site, these are also expected to be freely draining.
+Superficial deposits of Silt are also present at this site.
 The underlying soils are acid loamy soils which are also expected to be freely draining.

 Based on the data available the water table at the site could be mobile, translating to a moderate risk of groundwater flooding.
 More data is required at the planning stage to confirm this.
-However, given the site's location within a river, groundwater flooding is likely to be heavily correlated with fluvial flooding.